iskm/howtos/partitions/managing_lvm.md

 lvextend -r -L +1G /dev/volume_name/scratch

 ```
-==lvresize== adds more flexibility allowing you to shrink the volume.
+**lvresize** adds more flexibility allowing you to shrink the volume.